carbonblack/cbc-syslog/README.md

 ## Installation

-You can install the Syslog Connector using either PyPi or GitHub.
+You can install the Syslog Connector using either PyPI or GitHub.

 ### PyPI Installation